G-Core/product-documentation/documentation/web-security/manage-waf/avilable-rule-types.md

 The rule can be both created and applied within the **Attacks** and **Rules** WAF sections.

 - In the **Attacks** section, rules are generated with a pre-existing description of the endpoints where the rule will be applied.
 This description aligns with the request for which you've clicked the **Rule** button.
-To finalize the rule setup, choose the rule's type action and ensure all elements of the rule are set up correctly
+To finalize the rule setup, choose the rule's action type and ensure all elements of the rule are set up correctly.
-- In the **Rules** section, you'll need to manually input all components of the rule
+- In the **Rules** section, you'll need to manually input all components of the rule.

 To create and apply the rule in the **Rules** section:

 1\.
 Create the rule **Disable/Enable request parser** in the **Rules** WAF section.
 The rule consists of the following components:

-- The condition describes the endpoints where the rule will be applied. - Parsers that should be enabled or disabled for the specific request element.
+- The condition, describing the endpoints where the rule will be applied.
+- Parsers that should be enabled or disabled for the specific request element.
-- The part of request refers to the original request element that should be parsed or left unparsed with the selected parsers.
-If multiple options are chosen sequentially **in this part of request**, they should represent the order of parsers that the WAF would use to read the necessary request element.
+- The part of the request refers to the original request element that should be parsed or left unparsed with the selected parsers.
+If multiple options are chosen sequentially **in this part of the request**, they should represent the order of parsers that the WAF would use to read the necessary request element.

 2\.
-Wait for the rule creation to complete.
+Wait for the rule creation to be completed.

 ## Rule example

 Suppose the requests to ```https://example.com/users/``` necessitate the authentication header ```X-AUTHTOKEN```.
-The header value might include specific combinations of symbols (like ```'='``` at the end) that WAF could potentially decode using the base64 parser.
+The header value might include specific combinations of symbols (like ```'='``` at the end) that WAF could potentially decode using the Base64 parser.

 You can configure the **Disable/Enable request parser** rule to prevent false positives in the USER-AGENT values as follows: